 Disregarding the court, Cunningham went to Lieutenant-Governor Colden, who sought an opinion from Attorney General Kempe.
 Kempe's opinion was not supportive of Cunningham's position but Colden nonetheless issued an order staying the judgment and a second order requiring the Supreme Court judges to appear before the Provincial Council to defend their denial of the appeal.
 Chief Justice Horsmanden defended the common law and argued that the representatives of the Crown did not have the authority to amend or reverse a jury verdict.
 Justice Smith stated that judges were "limited in their proceedings by the course of practice, in three of the great courts of law at Westminster, and no appeal from any verdict, taken in either of those courts, was ever known to have been allowed or entered there," and Justice Livingston and Jones each maintained that an appeal lay only through a writ of error.
 Colden, who had no legal training, refused to accept any limitation on the royal prerogative.

-The Provincial Council issued an opinion supportive of the judges of the Supreme Court of Judicature.
-Colden appended a dissenting opinion.
+The Provincial Council issued an opinion supportive of the judges of the Supreme Court of Judicature and Colden appended a dissenting opinion.
 Throughout the controversy, Colden had written frequent reports on the case to the Board of Trade in London.
 His opponents likewise brought their message to the authorities in England.
-On November 2, 1765, the English attorney and solicitor generals issued a joint opinion affirming that in a jury trial, an appeals could proceed only by a writ of error.
-The opinion arrived in New York in early 1776 and the challenge to jury trial in the Province of New York came to an end.
+On November 2, 1765, the English Attorney General and Solicitor General issued a joint opinion affirming that in a jury trial, an appeal could proceed only by a writ of error.
+The opinion arrived in New York in early 1776 and the challenge to jury verdicts in the Province of New York came to an end.

-Thomas E. Carney and Susan Colv.
+Thomas E. Carney and Susan Kolb.
 The Legacy of Forsey v Cunningham: Safeguarding the Integrity of the Right to Trial by Jury.
 69 Historian, 663 (Winter 2007)

 Daniel Joseph Hulsebosch.
 Constituting Empire: New York and the transformation of constitutionalism in the Atlantic World, 1664-1830 (2005)